My Dinner with Adolf: Synopsis

 In early 1939, the unnamed narrator receives an invitation to have dinner with Adolf Hitler at the Reich Chancellery in Berlin.
 Although a vocal critic of Hitler, he accepts, despite the objections of his own supporters.

-He arrives at the Chancellery two weeks later, where he joins Heinrich Himmler, Hermann Göring, Leni Riefenstahl, and Edward, Duke of Windsor.
+He arrives at the Chancellery two weeks later, where he joins Heinrich Himmler, Hermann Göring, Leni Riefenstahl, and Prince Edward, Duke of Windsor.
 When Hitler enters the room, the narrator is surprised by his friendly demeanor.
 During dinner, the narrator is impressed by Hitler's sense of humor; the Führer makes a teasing joke at Göring's expense about killing Jews, Romanis, and homosexuals.
 Throughout the meal, Hitler engages the narrator in mundane personal conversation, for example, asking about his recent breakup and offering advice.

 After dinner, Hitler and the narrator acknowledge their political differences, but opt to remain cordial.
 The narrator gives Hitler a Nazi salute and leaves.

 Analysis

 Although the essay never mentions Maher or Trump by name, multiple outlets reported the opinion piece as a satire of Maher's dinner with Trump and his subsequent praise of him.

 Patrick Healy, deputy opinion editor at The New York Times, confirmed this in a companion piece that was published in the Times.
 He said that while the paper maintains strict editorial standards for satire—especially regarding Nazi references—David's essay was accepted because it commented on the broader human tendency to misinterpret limited personal interactions as meaningful reflections of character.
 Healy emphasized that David was not equating Trump with Hitler, but illustrating the danger of mistaking surface-level civility for moral decency.